Asthma Care

 Hypertension

 In the UK, there are about 16 million people with Hypertension .High Blood Pressure can increase the risk of Heart problems, Kidney Disease and Strokes.
-We advise that you attend the Practice every 6 months to have your blood pressure checked and relevant blood tests taken.
+We advise that you attend the Practice every 12 months to have your blood pressure checked and relevant blood tests taken.
 This service is carried out by our Health Care Assistants.
+The Medical Centre utilises an additional system add on called "Welby Innovate".
+This calculates patient blood pressure targets based on previous health conditions and other risk factors.
+This system will set the targets in accordance with NICE guidelines to improve patient safety.

 Joint Injections

 Steroid joint injections are given to help reduce pain and swelling and to help you move the joint more easily.
 Many people have steroid injections into their shoulders, knees, elbows or hands, or joints that are affected by arthritis.
 Small amounts of steroids can also be injected into body tissue to treat conditions such as tennis elbow and carpal tunnel syndrome.
 Your pain relief can last anything from one week to two months or longer, depending on the type of steroid you have injected.
-However, the injections shouldn&39;t be repeated more than three times a year for each joint.
-Joint injections are currently offered by Dr Ammar Kavati and Dr Morsy.
+However, the injections should not be repeated more than three times a year for each joint.
+Joint injections are currently offered by Dr Morsy.

 Mental Health

 Many people with mental health problems never see a psychiatrist.
 The GP may prescribe anti-depressants or refer them to a counsellor.
 However, you may have problems that are more serious, or too complicated to be helped in this way.
 You may be referred to a mental health team.
 If you are over the age of 60, you may be seen by a team which specialises in the mental health problems of later life.
 Our Doctors will encourage you to attend at least annually to review your condition.
-Please contact our Reception team to arrange a non-urgent routine appointment with one of our team of GP's.
+Please submit a triage request either by the patient triage tab located on the home page or if you are unable to complete the form and need further support please contact the Reception team who will be happy to assist.

 NHS Health Checks